-The TOE lifecycle is shown in Fig 2 TOE LifeCycle.
-Described in terms of the four life cycle phases (subdivided to 7 steps) mentioned in PP0055, but with a refinement in prepersonalisation, to support platform patching by the MRTD manufacturer who operates from a CC certified site.
+The TOE lifecycle is shown in Fig 2 TOE LifeCycle and is described in terms of the four life cycle phases (subdivided to 7 steps) mentioned in PP0055, but with a refinement in pre-personalisation, to support platform patching by the MRTD manufacturer who operates from a CC certified site.

 The IC Developer, IC Manufacturer as well as the MRTD Embedded Software Developer of this TOE is NXP Semiconductors.
-In particular the software development for this composite TOE took place at "NXP Gratkorn, Mikron-Weg 1, A-8101 Gratkorn, Austria".
-All other sites contributing to the Lifecycle of this TOE can be read from the certification report of the underlying IC1.
+In particular the software development for this composite TOE mainly took place at "NXP Gratkorn, Mikron-Weg 1, A-8101 Gratkorn, Austria" and "NXP Glasgow, Pegasus House, Scottish Enterprise Technology Park, Bramah Ave, East Kilbride Glasgow, G75, Scotland United Kindom.
+All other sites contributing to the Lifecycle of this TOE can be read from the ALC\LCD evidence.